Rstacx/abb-music-bot/README.md

 # Abb
 Hi, I'm Abb ( Aziel, but better).
 Abb is the v14 version of [Aziel](https://github.com/Aziel).
-I changed the name due to another bot having the same one.
 Abb is a work in progress, and any help or contributions you can give are greatly appreciated.

 ### Plan